 - Water lightly.
 Overwatering is the easiest way to hurt the plant.

-- Fertilize the leaves regularly, about once a week, with a formula for acid-loving plants.
+- Fertilize by foliar application, which is liquid fertilizer sprayed on the leaves, about once or twice a month, with a formula for acid-loving plants.

 - The larger you can grow the plant the larger the fruit will be.